-X034-5992-A Printed in China Avoiding Hearing Damage Permanent hearing loss may occur if the receiver, earbuds, headphones, speakerphone, or earpiece are used at high volume.
-Use only companiel receivers, earbuds, headphones, speakerphones, or earpieces with your device.
-Turn on the audio and check the volume before inserting anything in your ear?
+Avoiding Hearing Damage Permanent hearing loss may occur if the receiver, earbuds, headphones, speakerphone, or earpiece are used at high volume.
+Use only compatible receivers, earbuds, headphones, speakerphones, or earpieces with your device.
+Turn on the audio and check the volume before inserting anything in your ear.
 You can adapt over time to a higher volume of sound that may sound normal but can be damaging to your hearing.
 If you experience ringing in your ears or muffled speech, stop listening and have your hearing checked.
 The louder the volume, the less time is required before your hearing could be affected.
 Hearing experts suggest that to protect your hearing.

-- Limit the amount of time you use the receiver, earbuds, headphones, speakerphone, or earpieces at high volume. - Avoid turning up the volume to block out noisy surroundings. - .
-Turn the volume down if you can't hear people speaking near you.
+- Limit the amount of time you use the receiver, earbuds, headphones speakerphone, or earpieces at high volume. - Avoid turning up the volume to block out noisy surroundings.